SteveDunn/steve-dunn-blog/posts/2009/03/06/new-version-of-the-code-formatter-plugin.md

 ---
-title: 'New version of the Code Formatter Plugin'
+title: New version of the Code Formatter Plugin
 date: '2009-03-06T08:21:00+00:00'
 status: publish